Is Progress an illusion?

 And we did it.
 The conference was held at Bristol University on September 2-4 and was very successful, attended by some 150 delegates and speakers, many of them veterans of the early days.
 Some presentations were recorded and have been uploaded to this web site.
 Go to Conference Films and Resources for suitably classified access.
 The site also includes a discussion forum – please contribute!

 The book’s most famous and iconic image was the ‘Autonomous Terrace’ drawn by Cliff Harper and reproduced below.
-It sums up much of the spirit of the original document and raises many of the fraught questions asked during the conference.
+It sums up much of the spirit of the original document and illustrates many of the technologies advocated in the book — often subject to continuing arguments over the years.